bayou-brogrammer/bevy_shader_playground/docs/src/bevy_gol_example/part_4.md

 I just want to be able to pan around the simulation and zoom in a bit.
 I am going to run a cleanup and refactor for readability and cleanliness.

-- Create three new files, `camera.rs`, `input.rs`, and `utils.rs`, along with the a foldr `pipeline`.
+- Create three new files, `camera.rs`, `input.rs`, and `utils.rs`, along with the a folder `pipeline`.
 It is important the pipeline folder is named exactly as the `pipeline.rs` file as I am not using `mod.rs` files.
 - Move the function `create_image` into our utils folder and delete the image file.
 - Inside `pipeline` folder create a `automata.rs` file and move all the pipeline code from our past